-- a) The Municipality will provide and encourage a wide variety of housing types, sizes and tenures to meet demographic and market requirements for the Municipality's current and future residents. - b) The Municipality encourages the provision of alternative forms of housing for special needs groups, where possible. - c) The Municipality shall ensure at least a three year supply of draft approved and registered plan of subdivision lots within the Municipality, and will maintain an appropriate data base of municipal residential consumption rates to ensure that this supply is provided. - d) The Municipality shall ensure at least a ten year supply of designated residential land available at all times to meet projected new housing needs of the Municipality.
+- a) The Municipality will provide and encourage a wide variety of housing types, sizes and tenures to meet demographic and market requirements for the Municipality's current and future residents. - b) The Municipality encourages the provision of alternative forms of housing for special needs groups, where possible.

+- c) The Municipality shall ensure at least a three year supply of draft approved and registered plan of subdivision lots within the Municipality, and will maintain an appropriate data base of municipal residential consumption rates to ensure that this supply is provided. - d) The Municipality shall ensure at least a fifteen (15) ten-year supply of designated residential land available at all times to meet projected new housing needs of the Municipality.
 The Municipality will prepare an inventory of residential lands and unit mix status at least every five years. - e) The Municipality shall support opportunities to increase the supply of housing through intensification, while considering issues of municipal service capacity, transportation issues, and potential environmental considerations.
-Specifically, the Municipality shall require that 15 percent of all development occur by way of intensification. - f) Residential development including intensification should reflect a high quality of residential and neighbourhood design, in keeping with the design policies included in Section 6.0 of this Plan and having regard for the Municipality's Site Plan Manual and Urban Design Guidelines. - g) The Municipality shall encourage housing accessible to lower and moderate income households.
+Specifically, the Municipality shall require that 105 percent of all-development in Community Settlement Areas occur by way of intensification, and that 20 percent of development in Urban Settlement Areas occur by way of intensification.
+Delaware may not achieve the 10% target until servicing constraints are resolved.- - f) Residential development including intensification should reflect a high quality of residential and neighbourhood designallow for a full range and mix of housing options throughout the Municipality, in keeping with the design policies included in Section 6.0 of this Plan and having regard for the Municipality's Site Plan Manual and Urban Design Guidelines.
+A mix of housing types and options includes consideration for purpose-built rental units, secondary suites, supportive housing, rooming houses, and units with more than two bedrooms. - g) The Municipality shall encourage that 20 percent of new housing is accessible to lower and moderate income households in accordance with the County of Middlesex's Official Plan.
 In this regard the County of Middlesex through its Official Plan will require that 20 percent of all housing be affordable.
-In the case of ownership housing the least expensive is considered to be housing for which the purchase price is at least 10 percent below the average purchase price of a resale unit in the regional market area.
+In the case of ownership housing the least expensive is considered to be housing for which the purchase price is at least 10 percent below the average purchase price of a comparable resale unit in the regional market area for the previous year.
 This 'benchmark' purchase price figure for 2005 is \$195,845 in the Middlesex regional market area.
 This 'benchmark' figure will change over time as a result of fluctuating mortgage costs, utility rates, and the vagaries of the housing market over which the County of Middlesex and the Municipality have no control.
 The County will; however, monitor the 'benchmark' on an annual basis. - h) The maintenance and improvement of existing housing is encouraged within the Municipality, in part through local by-laws. - i) The Municipality will promote development that is designed to be sustainable, to support public transit and to be oriented to pedestrians.

-5.2.2 Permitted Uses
+5.32.2 Permitted Uses

-The predominant land use within areas designated Residential shall be residential dwellings, including single detached, semi-detached, townhouses, duplex / triplex / fourplex dwellings, and low\medium rise apartments.
+The predominant land use within areas designated Residential shall be residential dwellings, including single detached, semi-detached, townhouses, duplex / triplex / fourplex dwellings, and low to mid-rise low/medium rise apartment dwellings.
 Mobile homes or mobile home parks shall not be permitted within the residential designation.
 Residential units, other than single detached are encouraged to be serviced by municipal water and sewage systems.